Gibson223/mod8-project/README.md

 Click apply, OK and close the window.

 Next, open the src/Grammar folder and then single click on Grammar.g4.
-Now press Ctrl + Shift + G, a popup on the bottom right should tell you grammar files were generated.
+Now press Ctrl + Shift + G, a popup on the bottom right should tell you that grammar files were generated.

 You should now be ready to run programs in this new language!

 Open the src/RunLanguage/RunLanguage java class.
 Now put the program you wrote in the PROGRAM_STRING string, at the marked place.
 The only thing left to do is to click the triangle to the left of "public class RunLanguage {".
-If your program does not work, the output will give a ParseException with information on where the mistake is.
+If your program does not work, the output will give a ParseException with onformation on where the mistake is.
 Otherwise, the output will give you information on the executed program and where the generated Hakell/SPROCKELL output is located if you may want to see that.